sartorius-research/LIVECell/model/README.md

 |          | SkBr3 | 64.41 | 65.39 | [config](https://github.com/sartorius-research/LIVECell/blob/main/model/anchor_based/skbr3_config.yaml) / [model]() |
 |          | SK-OV-3 | 53.29 | 54.12 | [config](https://github.com/sartorius-research/LIVECell/blob/main/model/anchor_based/skov3_config.yaml) / [model]() |

+The box and mask AP presented here is derived by training on either the whole LIVECell dataset or a cell cell specific subset, and then evaluated on the corresponding test dataset.

 To use our fully trained models download them from our S3 bucket, and use it togheter with appropriate config file as described below in the [traing and evaluation section](#Training and evaluation)

 # Installation